themkat/k8s-intro-talk/README.md

 Introduction to Kubernetes (k8s).
 Here the presentation, as well as all example files are included.
 I will also include a quick guide on getting k8s running on your computer.

+Kubernetes logo and Helm boat logo are property of Cloud Native Computing Foundation.
+Some images used for explanation purposes are public domain images.

 ## About the folders
 - *examples*: Example code you can play around with
 - *slides*: The slides used in the presentation